Saturday, March 3, 2012

 1956: John Cowsill, singer and drummer of the Cowsills ("Hair"), was born in Newport, Rhode Island.

-1962: Jon Bon Jovi, founder and lead singer of the group Bon Jovi and a solo performer, was born in Sayreville, New Jersey.
+1962: Jon Bon Jovi, founder and lead singer of the group Bon Jovi and a solo performer, was born in Perth Amboy, New Jersey.
+(Note: some websites say Jon was born in Sayreville.
+Although no credible sources exist for either place, our best research indicates he was born in Perth Amboy, then lived in Sayreville.)

 1977: Chris Martin, songwriter, pianist, guitarist and vocalist of the acclaimed group Coldplay, was born in Exeter, Devon, England.